-Figure 8: MATLAB Simulation Cuboid Model An 80-20 T-slot aluminum framing system was added to the top of the vehicle to mount the Hemisphere GPS and two safety lights, as shown in Figure 9.
-The sensor bar attaches to the preexisting rails of the GEM e2, which allows for a clean finish and limits any physical modifications needed.
-The sensor bar attachment also includes risers and a track guard.
-The risers prevent the sensor bar from physically touching the vehicle, eliminating any friction, or chafing leading to potential cosmetic damage.
+T-slot aluminum framing system was added to the top of the vehicle mounting the eliminating any friction and chafing leading to potential cosmetic damage.
 A rubber track was also added to prevent rain and litter collection in the 80-20 rails.
-Because the sensor bar attaches to the vehicle rails, it can be adjusted forward and aft on the vehicle.
+The sensor bar attaches to the vehicle rails allowing it to be adjusted forward and aft on the vehicle.